CSX freight train derails after striking rockslide in West Virginia, injuring 3 and spilling diesel into river - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ross Levitt, Michelle Watson and Nicki Brown contributed to this report.
+CNN’s Ross Levitt, Michelle Watson, Jillian Sykes and Nicki Brown contributed to this report.